 Cascadilla Community Solar Farm

-Cornell is currently in partnership with Solar Farms New York to complete the Cascadilla Community Solar Farm, a 125-acre, 18-megawatt solar farm near Game Farm Road.
+Cornell partnered with Solar Farms New York to complete the Cascadilla Community Solar Farm, a 110-acre, 18-megawatt solar farm near Game Farm Road.

 North Campus Residential Expansion Rooftop Solar

 From the rooftops of Cornell’s proposed North Campus Residential Expansion (NCRE), the university hopes to gather enough solar energy to offset about 1 megawatt of electricity annually and further reduce the university’s carbon footprint.
 If the NCRE solar rooftop project receives municipal approvals and permits, the university’s solar energy capacity could generate annually about 30 megawatts of electricity.

 NY Higher Education Large Scale Renewable Energy (LSRE) Project

 Over 20 State University of New York (SUNY) and private NYS higher education institutions have joined together to form a consortium for developing and purchasing new, large scale renewable energy projects.
 The newly launched NY Higher Education LSRE Project seeks to lower financial barriers to renewable energy procurement through combined purchases.
 The consortium plans to consider large-scale solar photovoltaic, wind, hydroelectric and/or energy storage projects for new development.

 Completed Cornell solar projects include: